ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 For more information about billing for operating systems, see [Operating systems](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#operating-systems).

-In the IBM Cloud catalog for IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}), the estimated price might differ from the actual price when you purchase the IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}) infrastructure or instances.
+In the IBM Cloud catalog for {{site.data.keyword.on-prem-fname}}, the estimated price might differ from the actual price when you purchase the {{site.data.keyword.on-prem-fname}} infrastructure or instances.
 The actual price might include the discounts and promotion codes.

-For more information about IBM Cloud regions can host connections from the pods for IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}), see [IBM Satellite location](/docs/power-iaas?topic=power-iaas-satellite-location-spec-private-cloud).
+For more information about IBM Cloud regions can host connections from the pods for {{site.data.keyword.on-prem-fname}}, see [IBM Satellite location](/docs/power-iaas?topic=power-iaas-satellite-location-spec-private-cloud).

 ## Monthly usage
 {: #monthly-usage}

-IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}) instances are charged at a monthly rate that is prorated per hour.
+{{site.data.keyword.on-prem-fname}} instances are charged at a monthly rate that is prorated per hour.
 If you add resources to a virtual machine in the middle of the month, the bill for the virtual machine reflects the resource change at a per-hour prorated price.

-All prices that are mentioned in the topic, [Pricing for IBM Power Virtual Server Private Cloud](/docs/power-iaas?topic=power-iaas-pricing-private-cloud), are illustrative and do not represent the actual amounts that are used for billing.
+All prices that are mentioned in the topic are illustrative and do not represent the actual amounts that are used for billing.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}

-In the following example, the customer provisions an IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}) instance.
+In the following example, the customer provisions an {{site.data.keyword.on-prem-fname}} instance.
 The instance has 1 core with 8 GB of memory, a 150 GB disk, and is running Red Hat Enterprise Linux (RHEL) operating system (OS).
 Let us assume the following hypothetical monthly prices:
 * Cores: $143.23/month x 1 = $143.23
 * Memory: $9/month each GB x 8 = $ 72.00